 Mesquite plants are considered symbols of the American Southwest.
 They grow like weeds in their natural region and make excellent native plants in that area’s gardens.
-Producing a lovely tree with tiny yellow spring flowers and bean-like pods.
-This member of the legume family can secure nitrogen in soil, improving the garden.
+Producing a lovely tree with tiny, yellow spring flowers and bean-like pods.
+This member of the legume family can secure nitrogen in the soil, improving the garden.
 Growing mesquite from seed found in the wild is a fun way to enjoy these plants for free.
 However, mesquite seed germination can be capricious and requires several steps for success.
 Read further for info on how to grow mesquite trees from seed.

 How to Grow Mesquite from Seed

 Plant propagation by amateur gardeners is an interesting way to develop new plants and enhance your garden expertise.
 Sowing mesquite seeds for intentional propagation requires some specific steps to enhance germination.
 In the wild, any animal who eats a bean pod will spread the seed, and the animal’s digestive tract provides the necessary treatment to break embryo dormancy.
 For the home gardener, additional treatment will be necessary.

 Many experts state that growing mesquite from seed is the hardest way to propagate the plant.
 Air layering or propagation through grafting are common commercial methods.
 For mesquite seeds, the maximum germination occurs at temperatures of 80 to 85 degrees Fahrenheit (27-29 C.).

 The seed does not need light to germinate but does best under 0.2 inches (0.5 cm.) of soil.
 Seedlings do need light to grow and soil temperatures of at least 77 degrees Fahrenheit (25 C.).
 Scarification of the seed and a soak in sulfuric acid or horticultural vinegar enhances cotyledon emergence.